What animals say

 Kinesiology (Muscle Testing)

-For completeness, I will mention kinesiology/muscle testing because it can be used to find out more about your animal.
-It works in a similar way to dowsing so I tend to use that these days.
-In brief, you ask your body (or the animal’s body if he/she is present) to respond in one way for ‘yes’ and in another way for ‘no’.
-Then you run through your questions.
-It takes a little practice so, as for dowsing, use it to choose between fairly black and white options initially.
+For completeness, I will mention kinesiology/muscle testing, as it can be used to gain a deeper understanding of your animal.
+It works similarly to dowsing, so I tend to use it these days.
+In brief, you ask your body (or the animal’s body if he/she is present) to respond in one way for ‘yes’ and another for ‘no’.
+Then, you run through your questions.
+It takes a little practice, so, as for dowsing, use it to choose between fairly black-and-white options initially.
 For example, you can ask yes/no questions about the animal’s happiness, living conditions, feelings, and wants.

 Separate service: e-Lybra9 bio-resonance

-There is a lot of information on my website about this.
-For animals, I cannot diagnose or treat them.
-A general holistic balancing session using a hair sample and some basic information about the animal can provide support in a general way for the animal so is worth considering.
+There is a wealth of information on my website about this topic.
+For animals, I am unable to diagnose or treat them.
+A general holistic balancing session, using a hair sample and some basic information about the animal, can broadly support the animal, making it worth considering.

 My dogs have e-Pendants on their collars.
-I am not a vet so I also see the local vet or consult a homeopathic vet.
-The older dog also has canine massage and acupuncture to keep him going from registered practitioners.
+I am not a vet, so I also see the local vet and consult a homeopathic vet.
+When the dogs get older, other therapies, such as canine massage and acupuncture, are used.
 My cats and chickens also receive bio-resonance sessions.

 What my clients say